Fixation, Processing and Embedding

 Active Caspase-3 and cleaved Lamin A assays can be used to detect the number of cells in a given tissue sample that are undergoing programmed cell death.

-Whole Mount Services
+Tissue Sampling and Whole Mount Services

+Core personnel will harvest and fix any tissue using gross techniques or a stereoscope, as required.
 Whole-mount techniques allow observation of structures within a larger context.
 For example, whole-mounted prostate, unlike prostate sections, gives a complete overview of the tubular structure of this organ.
 Likewise, whole-mounted mammary glands allow easy evaluation of phenotypic changes within the entire gland.

 - Proliferation markers: 5-bromo-2'deoxyuridine (BrdU), Ki-67, PCNA